Stsh4lson/speech-to-age-gender/README.md

 # Speech-to-AgeGender
 Recognition of age and gender based on audio samples of human speech
+# Deprecated
+**I do not longer maintain this repository, it's and old university project.
+I do not stand by this code but I leave it as a reference for someone who may find it usefull.**

 ## Setup
 Make sure to use at least python 3.7